elainexliu/elainexliu.github.io/index.md

 ## now

 - Building consumer products for tics and BFRBs
-- Product at Abby Care, making paid family caretaking more accessible.
+- Product at a stealth healthcare startup, working to make paid family caretaking more accessible.
 Backed by Sequoia, Khosla, and Thrive
 - Venture Partner at Contrary

 ## previously